lifeeric/Learn-gulp-4/README.md

 # Learn Gulp 4

-it's awesome, I love it!
+it's awesome, I love it! it wil minified the css, js files too!

 ### how to use?
 after cloning the rep run the below command